viur-framework/viur-ignite/README.md

 **PostCSS Import**

-Then you can import ignite in your projects style.less
+Then you can import ignite in your projects style.css
 ```postcss
 @import url('ignite/ignite.css');
 ```